If You Look At A Glass Half Empty You Will Work Harder

 You should not just want to quench your thirst.
 You should want to have more than enough.
 You should want your cup to runneth over with every goal you have accomplished.
 When you think about it, you only live once.
 You are in this moment only one time (See my blog for more on this topic).

 When you look back on your life you should not want to have moments of regret where you feel like you could be farther in life or think that if you would have just done this, or that, or made that decision things would be different.
 Decide to go forward and not waste anymore time.

-You do not want to look back on your life and wish that you would have tried harder and the only reason why you didn’t is because you was too busy comparing yourself to the worst and not the best (see my blog here for more on comparing yourself to others).
+You do not want to look back on your life and wish that you would have tried harder and the only reason why you didn’t is because you were too busy comparing yourself to the worst and not the best (see my blog here for more on comparing yourself to others).
 When you compare yourself to the worst, you will say:

 At least I am not homeless like so and so.

 At least I have a job making minimum wage as oppose to no job.

 At least I make more money than my best friend.

 Although you should count your blessings, you should realize that just getting by is not getting by at all.
 Why struggle on minimum wage when you can make a decent salary that can allow you to do what you want, when you want, and that will allow you to provide a better life for yourself.
 That barely getting by mentality is the same as a poverty mentality (see my blog here).
 Where you are satisfied with barely getting by.
 Why force yourself be happy in a life that you do not like because to are to afraid to step out on faith, work hard, and find out what you are really good at. (click to read my blog here on finding purpose).

 So yes, I am looking at the glass half empty.
 The emptiness of the glass reminds me that I still have a way to go.
 That I can’t stop.
 That there are still goals to go after.
 And when my glass is full, I will pull up a second glass and start trying to fill up that one too.
 I want all that life has to offer.
 And looking at an empty glass is a way that will remind me to do that.